-A violent gangster is fed up of hurting people.
-He tries to rekindle his dream of becoming a professional classical piano player but his past soon catches up with him.
+A violent gangster is fed up with hurting people.
+He tries to rekindle his dream of becoming a professional classical piano player, but his past soon catches up with him.

-A detective’s wife was killed by a mob.
+A mob killed a detective’s wife.
 He then teams up with a moll in order to bring the whole gang down.

-The Departed holds special significance to me as it was the first Scorsese movie I ever watched.
-This cat-and-mouse (well, rat) crime drama was Scorsese’s return to the gangster genre after more a decade.
-It saw him win Best Picture and Best Director for the first and only time in his career.
+This cat-and-mouse gangster film was a return to the genre for Martin Scorsese after more than a decade.
+It won him win Best Picture and Best Director for the first and only time in his career.

-This is the story of an ageing gunrunner who is given a choice- either cooperate with the police and become a snitch or rot in jail.
-The simple plot soon turns complex.
+This is the story of an aging gunrunner who is given a choice- either cooperate with the police and become a snitch or rot in jail.
+The simple gangster film plot soon turns complex.